 A full 90% of responders had been considered rituximab refractory before dosing.
 Failure of prior therapies containing rituximab did not prevent patients from responding to the combination of 5F9 and rituximab in this trial.
 In addition, approximately 90% of the patients who had an initial response continue to respond, suggesting durability.
-The duration of response is the time between initial response and subsequent disease progression or relapse.
-A common measure of durability is the midpoint of all responding patients' response durations (the median duration of response).
-When the median duration of response is reached, 50% of patients will have relapsed and 50% will still be in response.
-As of April 2018, the median duration of response had not been reached for either Phase 1b DLBCL or FL patients and the median time on treatment was over six months and eight months for DLBCL and FL patients, respectively.
-We have observed some patients with extended responses or improving responses.
 For example, 1 patient continued in complete remission for over 14 months on treatment.
-Furthermore, 2 DLBCL patients converted to complete responses in follow-up assessments after an initial assessment of stable disease and partial response, respectively.
+In addition, one DLBCL patient who achieved a partial response at approximately two months, converted to a complete response after four months that was ongoing at time of data cutoff in April 2018.
+As of April 2018, the median duration of response had not been reached for either Phase 1b DLBCL or FL patients and the median time on treatment is over six months and eight months for DLBCL and FL patients, respectively.
 While these results represent early data from a limited number of patients, the clinical activity reported is comparable to the durable response rates (responses of greater than eight months duration) seen with other approved therapies such as the CAR-T product YESCARTA (axicabtagene ciloleucel) in DLBCL and the kinase inhibitor ALIQOPA (copanlisib), in FL.
 Furthermore, 5F9 has been well tolerated to date with no MTD observed, is easy to administer and in the majority of responding patients begins to show clinical activity at the first assessment made at eight weeks.
 The most common treatment-associated effects observed to date were the expected CD47-mechanism-based effects on red blood cells, which led to a temporary and reversible anemia.
 Other reported treatment-related adverse events include infusion reactions, headache, fatigue, chills, fever and nausea.
 The majority of these adverse events were mild to moderate in severity and were generally easily managed.
 See "Safety Profile of 5F9."
 These attributes may make 5F9 suitable for a broad range of patients.
-Based on our application summarizing the early NHL trial data, the FDA granted Fast Track designations to 5F9 for the treatment of both relapsed and/or refractory DLBCL and relapsed and/or refractory FL in April 2018.
+Based on our application summarizing the early NHL trial data, the FDA grante Fast Track designations to 5F9 for the